fachat/csa_ultracpu/CPLD/VIDEO.md

 - r25: HSCRL: horizontal smooth scroll (partly VDC, scroll similar to VIC-II)
   - bits 3-0: number of pixels to shift the output to the right
   - bit 4: CSEL: if set, extend left border by 8 pixels and right border by 8 pixels
-    - TODO: according to https://www.c64-wiki.de/wiki/VDC bit4=1 is 40 col moddde
+    - TODO: according to https://www.c64-wiki.de/wiki/VDC bit4=1 is 40 col mode
   - bit 5: unused (semigraphic mode (display the last pixel of a char in the intercharacter spacing, instead of background))
     - TODO: implement together with parts of R22
   - bit 6: attribute enable (VDC)